A new machine learning framework for occupational accidents forecasting with safety inspections integration: Results

+Figure~\ref{fig:Figure_5} illustrates these findings at the weekly level.
+The top panel shows a close alignment between observed and predicted risky weeks; remaining false positives occur when the model assigns high probabilities close to the decision threshold, which can still be valuable as preventive alerts.
+The bottom panel compares weekly accident counts and shows that the model tracks week-to-week variations reasonably well, with mild overestimation in a few weeks that remains acceptable in a prevention setting.

 Table \ref{tab:daily_probs_3weeks} provides a detailed focus on three consecutive weeks from the ITW-d1 series (results for the other series are available in \ref{forecast_series}).
-These weeks are classified respectively as risky, safe, and risky.
-The risky weeks contain multiple days with high predicted probabilities, supporting their classification.
+These weeks are classified respectively as safe, risky, and safe.
+The risky week contain one day with high predicted probability, supporting their classification.
 In contrast, the safe week is clearly identified, showing no alarming signals.
 This detailed view confirms the ability of our framework to dynamically capture short-term shifts in risk and to adapt to evolving safety conditions.